 As if transforming into an enormous pincushion wasn’t enough of a deterrent, the porcupine pufferfish — the species to which Bloat belongs — secretes a toxin that’s over a thousand times more poisonous than cyanide.
 By any account, it’s an effective defense.

-Pufferfish are covered in spikes that drip with a deadly toxin.
+Pufferfish are covered in spikes that contain a deadly toxin.
 If predators make contact with the spikes, they will become sick and may even suffer a fatal injury.

-A bloat’s only true natural predator is sharks.
+A pufferfish’s only true natural predator is sharks.
 Many species are immune to the pufferfish’s toxin, though tiger sharks are their most common threat in the wild.
-But despite carrying some of the deadliest weapons in the water, the average pufferfish is a significantly more shy creature than Bloat.
+Despite being one of the deadliest fish in the ocean, the average pufferfish is a significantly more shy creature than Bloat.

 To some degree, Bloat was lucky that he ended up in the aquarium at a dentist’s office.
 The more likely alternative is the tank at a sushi restaurant.
 Pufferfish species are a delicacy in Japan and an expensive one at that.
 Without the knowledge and skill of an experienced sushi chef who can remove the liver and other parts laced with poison, pufferfish can be deadly.